Unseen DPRK & Entire Pyongyang Metro Tour With Mass Games

 Train group arrive at Dandong at 7:00am for Chinese border control then depart for Sinuiju at 10:00am for the extensive border control from the DPRK side.

-Check out and drive to Hamhung city (5 hours) – North Korea’s second largest city and a centre of industry on the east coast of the peninsula.
+Drive to Hamhung city (5 hours) – North Korea’s second largest city and the centre of industry on the east coast of the peninsula.
 This has only recently been opened to foreigners visitors.

 On the way we’ll stop at Sinphyong Lagoon for refreshments and photos.